Stored Communications Act

+Context

 The Fourth Amendment to the U.S. Constitution protects the people's right "to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures."
 When applied to information stored online, however, the Fourth Amendment's protections are potentially far weaker.
 In part, this is because the Fourth Amendment defines the "right to be secure" in spatial terms that do not directly apply to the "reasonable expectation of privacy" in an online context.
 The Fourth Amendment has been stressed as a right that protects people and not places, which leaves the interpretation of the amendment's language broad in scope.
 In addition, society has not reached clear consensus over expectations of privacy in terms of more modern (and developing, future) forms of recorded and/or transmitted information.

 Furthermore, users generally entrust the security of online information to a third party, an ISP.
 In many cases, Fourth Amendment doctrine has held that in doing so, users relinquish any expectation of privacy.
-The Third-Party Doctrine holds "that knowingly revealing information to a third party relinquishes Fourth Amendment protection in that information."
-While a search warrant and probable cause are required to search one's home, under the third party doctrine only the exception of consent (a much lower hurdle than probable cause) are needed to subject an ISP to disclose the contents of an email or of files stored on a server.
+The third-party doctrine holds "that knowingly revealing information to a third party relinquishes Fourth Amendment protection in that information."
+While a search warrant and probable cause are required to search one's home, under the third-party doctrine only the exception of consent (a much lower hurdle than probable cause) are needed to subject an ISP to disclose the contents of an email or of files stored on a server.

 As per request by the House Committee on the Judiciary, Subcommittee on Courts, Civil Liberties, and the Administration of Justice, as well as the Senate Committee on Governmental Affairs asking the Office of Technology Assessment (OTA) to create a report about protections surrounding electronic communications, it was found that individuals were at risk.
 This risk identified current protections for electronic mail as being "weak, ambiguous, or nonexistent."
 The report concluded that "[t]he existing statutory framework and judicial interpretations thereof do not adequately cover new and emerging electronic surveillance technologies."
 Congress acknowledged that traditional Fourth Amendment protections were lacking.
 As a result, the Electronic Communications Privacy Act was enacted in 1986 as an update to the Federal Wiretap Act of 1968, which addressed protections on telephone (land) line privacies.
 The provisions are distributed into three titles, with Title II being the Stored Communications Act.